0xPolygonMiden/miden-vm/docs/src/design/chiplets/main.md

 - The stack sends requests for [bitwise](../stack/u32_ops.md#u32and), [memory](../stack/io_ops.md#memory-access-operations), and [cryptographic hash operations](../stack/crypto_ops.md).
 - The decoder sends requests for [hash operations](../decoder/main.md#program-block-hashing) for program block hashing.
 - The decoder sends a procedure access request to the [Kernel ROM chiplet](./kernel_rom.md) for each `SYSCALL` during [program block hashing](../decoder/main.md#program-block-hashing).
-- The verifier initializes the bus with requests to the [Kernel ROM chiplet](./kernel_rom.md) for each unique kernel procedure hash.
+- The verifier initializes the bus with requests to the [Kernel ROM chiplet](./kernel_rom.md) for each unique kernel procedure digest.

 Responses are provided by the [hash](./hasher.md#chiplets-bus-constraints), [bitwise](./bitwise.md#chiplets-bus-constraints), [memory](./memory.md#chiplets-bus-constraints), and [kernel ROM](./kernel_rom.md#chiplets-bus-constraints) chiplets.

-The chiplet bus can be initialized with reduced request $v_0, v_1, \ldots$ by computing their product $v_{init} = \prod_i v_i$, and enforcing the boundary constraint in the first row to ensure
+The chiplet bus can be initialized with randomness-reduced requests $v_0, v_1, \ldots$ by computing their product $v_{init} = \prod_i v_i$, and enforcing the boundary constraint in the first row to ensure
 $b_{chip} = \frac{1}{v_{init}}$.
 Note that $v_{init}$ is a constant, and therefore does not contribute to the constraint degree.